WerWolv/ImHex/README.md

 Resources: ~/Library/Application Support/imhex/resources
 ```

+If the build fails while trying to find the macOS libraries, make sure you have
+XCode installed with `xcode-select --install`.
+Homebrew will also help get the
+most recent SDK installed and configured with `brew doctor`.

 ### Linux

 Dependency installation scripts are available for many common Linux distributions in the [/dist](dist) folder.